maxpichev/wazuh-detection-lab/Rules/README.md

 These patterns are strongly associated with phishing payloads, malware loaders, and initial access techniques where mshta is leveraged to bypass application controls and execute scripts under a trusted Windows binary.
 The rule set provides early detection of mshta-based stagers commonly used in real-world intrusion chains.

+---

+## 8. certutil.exe LOLBAS Download & Decode Abuse
+**File:** `certutil_lolbas.xml`
+**MITRE:** T1105 (Ingress Tool Transfer), T1140 (Deobfuscate/Decode Files or Information)

+Detects abuse of `certutil.exe` as a living-off-the-land binary for downloading and decoding attacker-controlled content.
+A base rule flags any `certutil.exe execution`, while higher-severity rules identify:

+use of URLs in the command line (remote download behavior)

+use of `/decode` / `-decode` to transform encoded data on disk

+downloads that target user-writable locations such as `C:\Users\Public\...`

+Together, these detections provide early signal for common intrusion chains where certutil is leveraged to fetch and decode payloads while hiding behind a trusted Windows binary.

 ## Notes
 - All rules were tested on a configured Windows endpoint with Sysmon EventID 1 process creation.